dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 <br>
 # **4. Install Dependencies**
-We will install everythin in a virtual environment and I would suggest you to run this Jupyter Notebook in the same virtualenv.
+We will install everything in a virtual environment and I would suggest you run this Jupyter Notebook in the same virtualenv.
 I have also provided a ```requirements.txt``` file with the [repository](https://github.com/dashayushman/neural-language-model) to make things easier.

 ### **4.1 Virtual Environment**